Lamb Burger

 • Lamb: Use ground lamb for this recipe.
 Lamb has a distinct grassy and robust flavor that works great with all of the toppings.
 Lamb has a good fat content which makes these burgers extra juicy.

-• Spices: Cumin, cinnamon, salt and pepper.
+• Spices: Cumin, coriander, salt and pepper.

 • Bun & toppings: Brioche bun, tzatziki, pickled onions and sliced cucumbers are a great combination!